-Easement in gross – These easements give benefits to specific parties, regardless of what property they own.
+Easements in gross – These easements give benefits to specific parties, regardless of what property they own.
 The party that benefits from an easement in gross usually cannot transfer those rights to another party.

 A common example is a driveway easement.
 An easement appurtenant can occur when Neighbor A has no other way to access his land by vehicle except via Neighbor B’s existing driveway.
 B can grant A an easement appurtenant allowing A to use B’s driveway.
 If A ever sells the property, the new owner will inherit the right to use B’s driveway.
 This kind of easement is far more common in the cases we deal with.

-Both kinds of easements have legal implications that property owners should carefully consider before granting either.
+Both kinds of easements have legal implications that property owners should carefully consider before granting them.
 In some cases, easements may arise even without your knowledge, so it is important to learn about any existing easements and what they mean for you.